xxxcucus/planes/README.md

 For Linux

-The easiest way is to use the Planes.x.y.z-x86_64.AppImage directly on your Linux machine.
+The easiest way is to use the Planes.x.y.z-x86_64.AppImage or Planes_Multiplayer.x.y.z-x86_64.AppImage directly on your Linux machine.
 Alternatively you could:

 1. Download Planes.x.y.z_linux.tar.gz to a folder on your computer.